 Taking less money home from work may not sound all that appealing, but there are circumstances in which less can be more.
-One of those is the growth in popularity of salary sacrifice schemes.
+One of these is salary sacrifice schemes.
 Initially offered mainly for pensions and childcare, these now cover a wide range of non-cash benefits.
 They have grown in popularity and are becoming a common option provided by employers.
 And they now include cars.

-One point worth considering is whether a salary sacrifice might substantially alter your outgoings on tax: for example, by taking you into a lower bracket, or by altering your entitlement to tax credits, or to child benefit.
+One point worth considering is whether a salary sacrifice might substantially alter your tax situation; by taking you into a lower bracket, for example, or by altering your entitlement to tax credits or child benefit.